Determining Genus From Sandpile Torsor Algorithms: Genus From Rotor Routing when the Graph is Known

 Our method of proof is to take an arbitrary vertex of our ribbon graph and show that the cyclic order of edges around it is essentially uniquely determined.
 Then, we can apply Proposition \ref{kauf} to determine the ribbon graph's genus.

-\begin{definition} Let $\rib$ be a ribbon graph and $v$ be a vertex.
-Define a \textit{$v$-component} of $\rib$ as the full ribbon subgraph induced on the vertices in a connected component of $G \setminus v$ union $\{v\}$.\end{definition}
+\begin{definition} Let $\rib$ be a ribbon graph and $v \in V(G)$.
+A \textit{$v$-component} of $\rib$ is the full ribbon subgraph induced on the vertices of a connected component of $G \setminus v$ union $\{v\}$.\end{definition}

-Note that $\rib$ has a single $v$-component if and only if $v$ is not a cut vertex.
+Note that $\rib$ has multiple $v$-components if and only if $v$ is a cut vertex.
 Furthermore, the intersection of any two $v$-components is $v$.
 In Figure \ref{bigpic}, the lower ribbon graph is a $v$-component of the upper ribbon graph.

 \begin{lem} Let $\rib$ be a ribbon graph with a vertex $v$.
 Let $e_1$ and $e_2$ be two edges incident to $v$ in the same $v$-component, and let $w_1$ and $w_2$ be their other incident vertices respectively.
-There exists a spanning tree $T$ of $\rib$ such that: i) $e_1 \in T$ ii) $e_2 \not\in T$ and iii) The path from $w_2$ to $v$ using edges in $T$ passes through $w_1$. \end{lem}
+There exists a spanning tree $T$ of $\rib$ such that: \begin{itemize} \item $e_1 \in T$,